-Mark Glickman is a Professor
+Mark Glickman is a Senior

-which extend the Elo framework by explicitly modeling
+systems, which extend the Elo framework by explicitly modeling

 uncertainty in player strength and have been adopted in chess,